 On the other hand, supervision of conduct compels credit institutions to respect certain standards of conduct in their relations with clients.
 This second component of this supervisory regime entitles supervisory institutions to establish rules to assure the transparency of the information provided by credit institutions to their clients, as well as the fairness of products and financial services transactions − either between credit institutions or between credit institutions and their clients − in addition to regulatory and supervisory powers.
 The legal framework also grants clients the right to file complaints with the BdP.

-The year 2017 was marked by the entry into force of two new laws, namely Law No. 83/2017 of 18 August and Law No. 89/2017 of 21 August, which provide for preventive and repressive measures to fight money laundering and terrorism financing, and partially transpose the Directive No. 2015/849/EU from the European Parliament and Council of 20 May 2015 into Portuguese law.
-In particular, Law 89/2017 establishes the legal regime of the Central Registry of the Effective Beneficiary (CREB), which is further regulated and detailed by Ordinance No. 233/2018, of 21 August.
+The year 2020 was marked by the entry into force of Law No. 58/2020, which fundamentally changed two 2017 laws, namely Law No. 83/2017 of 18 August and Law No. 89/2017 of 21 August, which provide for preventive and repressive measures to fight money laundering and terrorism financing.
+These changes result from the transposition of Directive No. 2018/843/EU from the European Parliament and Council of 30 May 2018 into Portuguese law, which changes Directive No. 2015/849/EU from the European Parliament and Council of 20 May 2015.
+In particular, Law 89/2017, as updated by Law 58/2020, establishes the legal regime of the Central Registry of the Effective Beneficiary (CREB), which is further regulated and detailed by Ordinance No. 233/2018, of 21 August.
 The CREB consists of a database with information regarding the effective beneficiary of entities subject to it (e.g., commercial companies), managed by the National Registry Office.
-All entities subject to the CREB have the duty to provide sufficient, exact and up-to-date information on its effective beneficiaries, all circumstances that indict such quality and the information on the economic interest they hold in the entities.
+All entities subject to the CREB have the duty to provide sufficient, exact and up-to-date information on its effective beneficiaries, all circumstances that indicate such quality and the information on the economic interest they hold in the entities.

 Finally, it is important to stress the existence of a central credit register.
 The central credit register is a central database, managed by the BdP, that contains detailed information regarding the loans granted by credit institutions to their clients.8 All credit institutions are obliged to communicate this information so that the BdP, on a monthly basis, may determine the amount of credit granted to each client.
 Through this mechanism, credit institutions are able to evaluate the risks of granting credit to a specific client with a higher degree of accuracy.